IronOxidizer/Fast-as-Fabric/README.md

 ![](benchmarks/1.15.5-a-rdp.png)

 This modpack serves as a base for other modpacks, or as a simple solution for maximum performance in vanilla Minecraft.
-It was inspired by [optifine_alternatives](https://gist.github.com/LambdAurora/1f6a4a99af374ce500f250c6b42e8754) and [fabulously-optimized]( https://www.curseforge.com/minecraft/modpacks/fabulously-optimized) with a focus of validating claims through benchmarks and removing any unnecessary mods.
+It was inspired by [optifine_alternatives](https://gist.github.com/LambdAurora/1f6a4a99af374ce500f250c6b42e8754) and [fabulously-optimized]( https://www.curseforge.com/minecraft/modpacks/fabulously-optimized) with a focus of validating claims through benchmarks and removing unnecessary mods.

 ## Mods